nabil-balbed/NABIL-OCN-IPB/README.md

-# Physical Oceanography
+# Physical Oceanography Practical Activity

-## This repository is dedicated for increasing student capability on understanding basic physical processes from the World Ocean into Indonesian Seas through python repository
+## This repository is a bunch of code to assist graduate student to understand physical oceanography